AdobeDocs/experience-manager-screens.en/help/user-guide/multizone-to-singlezone.md

     1. Select the **Channels** folder and click **Create** from the action bar to open the wizard to create a channel.
     1. Select **Left-L Bar Split Screen Channel** from the wizard and create the channel titled as **MultiZoneLayout**.

-    Add content to the channel.
+    1. Add content to the channel.
 Drag and drop the assets to each of the zones.
-The following example shows a MultiZoneLayout channel comprising of a video, an image and a text banner, as shown below.
+The following example shows a **MultiZoneLayout** channel comprising of a video, an image and a text banner, as shown below.

     ![asset](assets/mz-to-sz2.png)

     >[!NOTE]
     >
-    >To learn more about how to create a multi-zone layput in your channel, refer to [Multi-zone Layout](multi-zone-layout-aem-screens.md).
+    >To learn more about creating a multi-zone layout in your channel, refer to [Multi-zone Layout](multi-zone-layout-aem-screens.md).

 1. Create another channel titled as **TakeOverChannel** in your channels folder.